rubyonjets/jets/docs/_docs/config-rules.md

 ## Polymorphic Rules

 AWS has provided many starter config rules at [awslabs/aws-config-rules](https://github.com/awslabs/aws-config-rules).
 Most of them are written in [python](https://github.com/awslabs/aws-config-rules/tree/master/python).
-One nice thing about Jets is that it will allow you take these python methods and use them as-is.
-For exmaple, you could save these python lambda functions in the `app/workers/rules/protect_rule` folder like so:
+Jets allows you take these python methods and use them as-is.
+For example, you could save these python lambda functions in the `app/workers/rules/protect_rule` folder like so:

 ```
 app/rules/protect_rule/python/ec2_exposed_instance.py